-The Governance and Sustainability Committee then shall review each candidate based upon the Board's current capabilities and core competencies, the Board's current needs, and the capabilities of the candidate.
+The Governance Committee then shall review each candidate based upon the Board's current capabilities and core competencies, the Board's current needs, and the capabilities of the candidate.

-The Company recognizes the importance of having directors with significant experience in other businesses and activities; however, directors are expected to ensure that other commitments, including outside board memberships (with additional consideration given to public company board leadership roles), do not interfere with their duties and responsibilities as members of the Company's Board.
-Subject to the discretion of the Governance and Sustainability Committee, (i) the Company's Chief Executive Officer may serve on no more than one public company board in addition to the Company and (ii) all other Directors may serve on no more than three public company boards in addition to the Company.
-All Directors must advise the Chair of the Board and chair of the Governance and Sustainability Committee prior to accepting an invitation to serve on another board and must not accept such invitation until being advised by the chair of the Governance and Sustainability Committee that the Governance and Sustainability Committee has determined that (i) service on such other board will not create unacceptable regulatory issues or conflicts of interest, and (ii) the Director will have the time required for attendance, preparation and participation at the Company's Board meetings.
+The Company recognizes the importance of having directors with significant experience in other businesses and activities; however, directors are expected to ensure that other commitments, including outside board memberships, do not interfere with their duties and responsibilities as members of the Company's Board.
+Subject to the discretion of the Governance Committee, (i) the Company's Chief Executive Officer may serve on no more than one public company board in addition to the Company and (ii) all other Directors may serve on no more than three public company boards in addition to the Company.
+All Directors must advise the Chair of the Board and chair of the Governance Committee prior to accepting an invitation to serve on another board and must not accept such invitation until being advised by the chair of the Governance Committee that the Governance Committee has determined that (i) service on such other board will not create unacceptable regulatory issues or conflicts of interest, and (ii) the Director will have the time required for attendance, preparation and participation at the Company's Board meetings.
 Audit Committee members may serve on no more than two audit committees of public companies in addition to the Company.
-The Chief Executive Officer shall review any service on new or additional boards with the Governance and Sustainability Committee before accepting such positions.
+The Chief Executive Officer shall review any service on new or additional boards with the Governance Committee before accepting such positions.
 For purposes of this section, "public company" shall mean a company with equity securities registered pursuant to Section 12(b) or Section 12(g) of the Securities Exchange Act of 1934, as amended.
-Each Director is otherwise required to notify the Corporate Secretary of any potential conflicts of interest.
+Each Director is otherwise required to notify the Corporate Secretary of any conflicts of interest.